 To be is to be interactive.

 Here “interactive” is defined as newly influenced by others and newly influential upon others—both.
+(Nowadays I would say that to be is to be a way of newly interacting, but I think the meaning is roughly the same.)

 I think this principle is well-founded, in fact verifiable by every experience we have or could conceivably have.
 Show me a state of affairs that has not been newly influenced by and is not in turn newly influential upon its surroundings.
 Nobody has ever succeeded in showing me any counterexamples, and that is enough to justify adopting this as a fundamental working principle until I’m shown otherwise: to be is to be interactive.